project-improv/improv/WSLINSTALL.md

 # Setup
 ## I. Install WSL
-After WSL installation, the WSL distro can be activated by the `wsl` command in Command Prompt.
+After completing the following WSL installation, the WSL distro can be activated by the `wsl` command in Command Prompt.
 1. Enable WSL via Powershell as administrator
     ```
     Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
     ```
 2. Restart system
-3. Install Ubuntu 18.04 (or other distro) from Windows Store
+3. Install Ubuntu 18.04 (or other distro) from [Windows Store](https://www.microsoft.com/en-us/p/ubuntu-1804-lts/9n9tngvndl3q?activetab=pivot%3Aoverviewtab)
-4. Initialize distro (set username, password)
+4. Initialize distro
+    - Set username, password when prompted

 ## II.
 WSL File System
 WSL files can be accessed by `~`, which is equivalent to `/home/[USER]`, within the WSL.
 Windows files, specifically the C: drive can be accessed through the path: `/mnt/c`.
 For RASP purposes, only the plasma store and the anaconda environment used to execute RASP is within the WSL system.
 The RASP program is located within Windows file system.

 ## III.
 Adding to PATH in WSL
+Certain directories must be added to the path in order for RASP to run properly.
 1. Use vim to edit `~/.profile`
     ```
     vim ~/.profile